-- Rigorous study based random. design community-based sampling. - mixed-methods approach allowed triangulation from multiple data sources with reproducible methods. - Barriers to optimal hypertension care were explored using qualitative studies with key informants from both biomedicine and traditional medicine practices. - As this was a cross-sectional study, causal inferences cannot be drawn. - Our role as biomedical practitioners may have limited our ability to interpret results (researcher bias) about differences in disease understanding. and our inferences are derived from a biomedical perspective.
+- Rigorous studv random. desian based on community-based sampling. - mixed-methods approach allowed for The triangulation from multiple data sources with reproducible methods. - Barriers to optimal hypertension care were explored using qualitative studies with key informants from both biomedicine and traditional medicine practices. - As this was a cross-sectional study, causal inferences cannot be drawn. - Our role as biomedical practitioners may have limited our ability to interpret results (researcher bias) about differences in disease understanding. and our inferences are derived from a biomedical perspective.